 • biosecurity strategies and other preventative measures to reduce risk of infectious disease on stud farms and training yards.

-All proposals should be innovative, progressive and relevant.
+Proposals should be innovative, progressive and relevant.
 Robust study design is essential and specific proposals for dissemination of results to the scientific community and public in general are required.

 Pilot studies are eligible but larger studies investigating either basic or applied science are unlikely to be achievable within the funding available, and are more suited to an application for an Equine Veterinary Research Project via the Equine Grants System (EGS).